aybassiouny/OpenFaceCpp/README.md

 Up to this point (check below) the system if up and running over Ubuntu, CentOS and Windows.
 It's expected for windows to fall back later on due to the torch dependency - but someone maybe could make their unofficial release work.

 # Install
-Run install.sh.
+For Linux, run install.sh.
 For the resulting executable to run, you need to download models first from: and place it in same folder with executable.

+For Windows, first cmake Lib/Unittest++, build it, then cmake the root directory.

 # Todo list
 - Face detection and alignment ✔